 802.11ac is an evolutionary improvement to 802.11n.

-One of the goals of 802.11ac is to deliver higher levels of performance that are commensurate with Gigabit Ethernet networking:
+With 802.11AC wireless, you can improve your network beyond what 802.11A/B/G/N technology can deliver.
+One of the goals of 802.11AC WiFi is to deliver higher levels of performance that are commensurate with Gigabit Ethernet networking:

 - A seemingly “instantaneous” data transfer experience